 There is a large dispute whether genuine leather should or shouldn’t be considered a fabric because it’s natural.
 As it is a material used in the sewing industry, we feel free to consider it a true fabric.

 How does the leather become fabric?
 Well, firstly, genuine leather is mostly cattle leather that’s made by tanning animal rawhides.
-The process of preparing the leather for other use, especially in sewing industry costs a lot of money.
+The process of preparing the leather for other use, especially in the sewing industry costs a lot of money.
 Therefore, it’s not a surprise it is expensive.
-But, the quality of this leather is big what makes it worth a price.
+But, the quality of this leather is big what makes it worth the price.
 There are many different types of leather finishes and this is what defines its quality.
 Every leather is strong (the level depends on the type of the animal) but a finish is the one that determines higher protection and provides durability.

 Like a cheaper version of genuine leather, there is faux leather or vegan leather.
 In other words, faux leather is nothing else but synthetic leather made of artificial materials.
 There are two basic types of synthetic leather: PU-standing for polyurethane and PVC-standing for polyvinyl chloride.